-Castle Rock is a show saturated by everything Stephen King, to the point that it's perhaps the closest thing we'll ever have to a King novel not written by the master himself.
+Castle Rock is a show saturated with everything Stephen King, to the point that it's perhaps the closest thing we'll ever have to a King novel not written by the master himself.
 Themes and tones prevalent in King's expansive body of work hover in Castle Rock's shadows and drive the show's still-mysterious story, to be sure, but his fingerprints are also embedded deep in its details.

-Because Castle Rock is an original story from co-creators Sam Shaw and Dustin Thomason that simply utilizes familiar King locations and characters, you can watch Castle Rock having never even heard of Stephen King (which would, frankly, be a bit hard to believe) and still have a great time.
-If you're a longtime King reader, though, or even a longtime viewer of King-based films, you're going to find a few Easter eggs along the way, even if you're not trying.
+Because Castle Rock is an original story from co-creators Sam Shaw and Dustin Thomason that simply utilizes familiar King locations and characters, you can watch Castle Rock never having even heard of Stephen King (which would, frankly, be a bit hard to believe) and still have a great time.
+If you're a longtime King reader, though, or even a longtime viewer of King-based films, you're going to find a few easter eggs along the way, even if you're not trying.
 It's just how the show is built, from character names to local restaurants to seemingly throwaway lines that have a deeper meaning for the King faithful.

 Did we miss anything?
 Do you have a favorite reference?
 Let us know in the comments!

 That's it for Season 1!
 We don't know when Season 2 of Castle Rock will arrive yet, but when it does we'll be here, keeping track of all of the Stephen King references like the nerds we are.

 As Alan Pangborn points out to Henry Deaver, "carrying the keys" is not easy work, and it's taken a particularly hard toll on the wardens at Shawshank Penitentiary.
 One of the very first scenes in the series shows us just-retired Warden Lacy's (Terry O'Quinn) particularly inventive and deeply unsettling suicide — but he's not the only Shawshank warden to ever take his own life.